-- Materials that cannot be cleaned and sanitized will not be used. - Each child will be provided a personalized set of materials to reduce the need to share materials. - Materials that do need to be shared will be reduced, but if used will be cleaned and sanitized frequently during the school day.
-We will use a "dirty shelf" to return work to so that it can be cleaned and disinfected. - Materials that children have placed in their mouths or that are otherwise contaminated by body secretions or excretions will be set aside until they are cleaned by hand by a person wearing gloves.
+- There is little to know evidence of surface transmission of SARS-COV2 and increased concern about the impact of disinfectants on children's health.
+For this reason, we have returned to our previous cleaning procedures which include routine cleaning of materials, but not disinfection between use. - Each child will still be provided a personalized set of materials to reduce the need to share materials. - Materials that children have placed in their mouths or that are otherwise contaminated by body secretions or excretions will be set aside until they are cleaned by hand by a person wearing gloves.
 These materials will be disinfected or removed from the environment prior to use by the next person. - Machine washable cloth materials will be used by one individual at a time and will be laundered before being used by another child. - Children's books, like other paper-based materials such as mail or envelopes, are not considered high risk for transmission and do not need additional cleaning or disinfection procedures.